Shamino0/scriptsandtools/git/README.md

 ## `gitediffcommit`

-View all of the changes corresponding to a single `git` commit, either comparing each file against its immediately-prior version against specified earlier versions.
+View all of the changes corresponding to a single `git` commit, either comparing each file against its immediately-prior version or against specified earlier versions.
 For each file in the specified commit, the two appropriate versions are loaded into GNU Emacs and an `ediff-buffers` command is executed against them.
 After Emacs terminates, the next file is compared.